 - 1. Administrator anthropologists: The term refers to British administrative officials who where part of the British Indian government in the 19th and early 20th centuries, and who took great interests in conducting anthropological research, specially surveys and censuses.
 Some of them became well known anthropologists after retirement.
 Prominent names include: Edgar Thurston, William Crooke, Herbert Risley and J.H.
 Hutton. - 2.
 Antrhopometry: The branch of anthropology that studied human racial types of measuring the human body, particularly the volume of the cranium (skull), the circumference of the head, and the length of the nose. - 3.
 Social Fact: A process by which one culture (usually the larger or more dominant one) gradually absorbs another: the assimilated culture mergers into the assimilating culture, so that it is no longer alive or visible at the end of the process. - 4.
 Endogmay: A social institution that defines the boundary of a social or kin group within which marriage relations are permissible; marriage outside this defined groups are prohibited.
 The most common example is caste endogamy, where marriage may only take place with a member of teh same caste. - 5.
 Exogamy: A social institution that defines the boundary of a social or king group within which marriage relations are prohibited; marriages must be contracted outside these prohibited groups.
-Common examples include prohibition of marriage with blood relatives (sapind exogamy), members of the same lineage (sagotra exogamy), or residents of the same village or region (village/region exogamy). - 6.
-Laissez-faire: A French phrase (literally 'let be' or 'leave alone') that stands for a political and economic doctrine that advocates minimum state intervention in the economy and economic relations; usually associated with belief in the regulative powers and efficiency of the free market and eventually go beyond their predecessors.
+Common examples include prohibition of marriage with blood relatives (sapind exogamy), members of the same lineage (sagotra exogamy), or residents of the same village or region (village/region exogamy).

+6. Laissez-faire: A French phrase (literally 'let be' or 'leave alone') that stands for a political and economic doctrine that advocates minimum state intervention in the economy and economic relations; usually associated with belief in the regulative powers and efficiency of the free market and eventually go beyond their predecessors.

-Fill in the blanks 1.
-L.K Ananth Krishna lyer was conferred the Titles of and by Cochin State, 2. wrote on 'Caste and F Race in India 3. thought that humans can be divided into separate races on the basis of physical characteristics.
-Choose the correct answer 4. distinct cultural groups. s of India as rather than as a.
-Backward Class c. backward Hindus b.
-Backward Caste d.
-Backward Tribe 5.
-The believed that as severe exploitation and cultural ea.
-Nationalists c.
-Integrationsists essimilation of tribes would result in the extinction of the tribals. b. protectionists d.
-Evolutionists 6.
-Caste 'endogamy' is marriage on a.
-Outside c. across llythe caste. b. within. d. intercaste 7.
-D.P.
-Mukherjee believed that there were three principles of change recognised in Indian traditions, namely; 8. where both private capitalist enterprises prises co-exist. b.
-Public Economy d.
-Decentralised Economy 9. the human body, particularly t studied human racial types by measuring the volume of the cranium (skull), the ne length of the nose is b.
-Sociology.
+- 1. L.K Ananth Krishna lyer was conferred the Titles of and by Cochin State, - 2. wrote on 'Caste and Race in India - 3. thought that humans can be divided into separate races on the basis of physical characteristics. - 4.
+The word aithihya, comes from the root known as - 5.
+A welfare state does not seek to eliminate the market.

+- 6. G.S Ghurye Characterised tribes of India as rather than as distinct cultural groups.

+- a.
+Backward Class

+- b.
+Backward Caste

+- c. backward Hindus

+- d.
+Backward Tribe

+- 7. The believed that assimilation of tribes would result in the severe exploitation and cultural extinction of the tribals.

+- a.
+Nationalists

+- b. protectionists

+- c.
+Integrationsists

-d.
-Anthropometry
+- d.
+Evolutionists

+- 8. Caste 'endogamy' is marriage only the caste.

 a.
+Outside b. within. c. across d.intercaste

+- 9. D.P.
+Mukherjee believed that there were three principles of change recognised in Indian traditions, namely;

+- a.
+Shruti, smriti and anubhava.

+- b. shruti, kriti, and anubhava.

+- c. mriti, smriti and Anubhav.

+- d.
+None of the above.

+10. The branch of anthropology that studied human racial types by measuring the human body, particularly the volume of the cranium (skull), the circumference of the head, and the length of the nose isa.
 Biology

+b.
+Sociology.

 c.
 Botany

+d.
+Anthropometry

-True or False
+C. True or False

-- 10. The earliest and best-known pioneers of social anthropology in India was L.K.
-Ananth Krishna Iyer. - 11.
-Caste and Race in India (1932) was authored by Sarat Chandra Roy. - 12.
-Caste restricts the choice of occupation. - 13.
-The word aithihya, comes from the root known as ...... - 14.
-Sufis have stressed on ...... and ..... rather than holy texts and have been important in bringing about change. - 15.
-A welfare state does not seek to eliminate the ...... market.
+- 11. The earliest and best-known pioneers of social anthropology in India was L.K.
+Ananth Krishna Iyer. - 12.
+Caste and Race in India (1932) was authored by Sarat Chandra Roy. - 13.
+Caste restricts the choice of occupation. - 14.
+The Branch of anthropology that studied human racial types by measuring the human body is known as Anthropometry. - 15.
+Sarat Chandra Roy Published 90 articles in leading Indian and British academic journals